-For lunch we stopped in the city of Sonoma.
-Sonoma is a nice quite old town with a historic downtown plaza.
+For lunch, we stopped in the city of Sonoma.
+Sonoma is a nice quiet old town with a historic downtown plaza.
 AT the center of the plaza you will find the beautiful colonial city hall building.
-On three sides of the plaza you will find a large selection of shops and restaurants.
+On three sides of the plaza, you will find a large selection of shops and restaurants.
 I enjoyed a declivous salad at the “The Girl & The Fig”.

-After lunch we met Mike at the cheese factory where you can taste their cheese and fudge selection.
-I also enjoyed a tasty desert of Gelato ice cream.
+After lunch, we met Mike at the cheese factory where you can taste their cheese and fudge selection.
+I also enjoyed a tasty dessert of Gelato ice cream.

 Our last stop was at the “Jacuzzi Family Vineyards”, which is right across the street from the first stop “Cline Cellars”.
 We also learned that both wineries are owned by the same parent company - but a difference between the two.